libremente/libremente.github.io/bookshelf.md

   World by *William H. McRaven*.**
   Little stories from the personal life of the Admiral during his SEAL career can be applied also in our everyday normal life.
-If you want to change the world, always change by making your bed!
+If you want to change the world, always start by making your bed!

 ## Next on the list